VMinute/codemotion-vscode-ws/README.md

 ## Step 2

 In the second step we see how to get basic input from  users and show messages to them.

+## Step 3

+In the third step we will see more complex way to collect user input.